micmejia/bible-dump/AMPC/1 Peter/1 Pet 4.md

-For this is why the good news (the Gospel) was preached [[^d]in their lifetime] even to the dead, that though judged in fleshly bodies as men are, they might live in the spirit as God does.
+For this is why the good news (the Gospel) was preached [in their lifetime] even to the dead, that though judged in fleshly bodies as men are, they might live in the spirit as God does.